youngfrigo/IF1-Summative-1/EquationGenerator/README.md

 #### Imports

-- import random: used to generate the numbers for a and x, between 1 and 10
+- import random: Used to generate the numbers for a and x, between 1 and 10
-- import tkinter as tk: main python library for the program
+- import tkinter as tk: Main python library for the program
-- from tkinter import messagebox: used in error checking the submitted value
+- from tkinter import messagebox: Used in error checking the submitted value

 #### Global variables

-- correct_answer: variable to hold correct answer for current equation
+- correct_answer: Variable to hold correct answer for current equation
-- current_question: variable to count the index of current question
+- current_question: Variable to count the index of current question
-- score: tracks user score
+- score: Tracks user score
-- total_questions: used to set the total amount of questions
+- total_questions: Used to set the total amount of questions

 #### Main functions

-- generate_equation
+- generate_equation: Generates a random equation when quiz is started, and each time a next equation button is clicked.
+Displays equation in GUI window.
+Assigns correct_answer variable and resets input fields
 - start_quiz
 - submit_answer
 - show_score